mahnaz007/ImagePreprocessing/docs/usage.md

 - **Prerequisites** needed to run the pipeline
 - **Pipeline Workflow** describing the single steps of the pipeline, as well as its input and output structure
 - **Running the Pipeline** detailing concrete instructions and example code to run the pipeline and its single modules

+### Usage Option 1: Running the Entire Pipeline Using Nextflow
+Execute the nextflow pipeline to run the four preprocessing steps (except fMRIPrep) together.
+This approach automates the execution of the entire pipeline for selected participant.
+For more details, please refer to the [Running the Pipeline Option 1](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.

+### Usage Option 2: Running Each Process Separately Using Bash Scripts
+If you want to run each process individually, you can use bash scripts with Apptainer or Singularity containers.
+This approach allows you to manage the execution of each pipeline step (e.g., dcm2Bids, Pydeface, MRIQC) separately, without the need for Nextflow automation.
+For more details, please refer to the [Running the Pipeline Option 2](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.

 ## Prerequisites
 Before running this pipeline, ensure you have the following installed: